Eric Morley, Founder

 Phone: (828) 963-0035

 Eric Morley’s focus is broadening the market for Carolina Timberworks.
 To maintain quality, production has to be kept small–meaning Eric’s job is really about building relationships with people who desire a level of attention to detail and quality that is simply uncommon in the general construction industry.
 Eric was born in Monrovia Liberia, was kicked out of Tripoli Libya as a result of Colonel Gadhafi’s coup d’état in 1969, grew up in Switzerland & France, was educated at the University of North Carolina at Chapel Hill and earned his MBA from Appalachian State University in 1992.
-Eric is a lifetime Timber Framer’s Guild member, serves on the Timber Frame Business Council Board of Directors, and teaches an AIA Continuing Education course on timber framing.
+Eric is a lifetime Timber Framer’s Guild member, currently serves on the Timber Framers Guild Board of Directors, has served on the Timber Frame Business Council Board of Directors, and teaches an AIA Continuing Education course on timber framing.
 He is a published photographer, enjoys tinkering with (and from time-to-time riding) his antique BMW motorcycle, and once bicycled the complete Blue Ridge Parkway from Staunton, VA to Cherokee, NC (469 miles).